kthpanor/vlxman/docs/refstate.md

 scf_results = scfdrv.compute(molecule, basis)
 ```

-Download a [Python script](../input_files/tempo-roscf.py) type of input file to perfom a restricted open-shell calculation for the tempo molecule at the B3LYP/6-31+G* level of theory.
+Download a {download}`Python script <../input_files/tempo-roscf.py>` type of input file to perfom a restricted open-shell calculation for the tempo molecule at the B3LYP/6-31+G* level of theory.

 **Text file**

 ```
 @jobs
 task: roscf